abetusk/bleepsix/notes.md

 This is still a feature of the system that's not clear (in my mind) and needs to be addressed at some point.

+#### UPDATE 2014-08-03

+Since the network sub component is basically in charge of updating the location and library list, we can easily modify this to accept 'refresh' messages from the meow server.
+This will require some facility to inject messages to the meow server, maybe in the form of some 'admin' interface (which might be good to have anyway).

+This needs to be done soonish because I imagine a common workflow to be:

+  - Work on project
+  - Discover there is a missing part
+  - Open a new window to add the component/module
+  - Go back to project
+  - Wonder where the new component/module is

 ### Navigation and Management

+We want an interface to be able to manage the libraries.
+At the least, it should be able to see things in a collabsible list.
+We want an interface to upload and delete library packages as well.

+There should be an interface to alter a library on an individual project basis as well as a user wide basis.

+Libraries should be viewable, searchable and shareable.

 ### References